 Gay Animals Who Prove Same-Sex Love Is Natural

-For Pride Month, we’re spotlighting same-sex relationships among other animal species to showcase that sexuality is a spectrum and a natural part of the animal kingdom – while also reminding everyone that, like us, every animal is an individual with a wide range of emotions and the ability and desire to form relationships.
+For Pride Month, we celebrate same-sex love and remind everyone that, like us, every animal is an individual with a wide range of emotions, desiring of connection and loving relationships.
 They’re here, they’re queer – get used to it.

 Let’s get one thing straight: Japanese macaques aren’t always.
 These primates often display bisexual behaviour, exploring sexual activity with both the same and opposite sex.